wmorgan/dcos-docs/1.7/usage/tutorials/docker-app.md

 ---
-post_title: Deploying a Docker-based Application to Marathon
+post_title: Deploying a Docker-based Service to Marathon
-nav_title: Docker App in Marathon
+nav_title: Docker Service
 ---

 In this tutorial, a custom Docker app is created and added to Marathon.